Engineering faster double-array Aho-Corasick automata: Introduction

 \paragraph{Our contributions}

 In this paper, we review various implementation techniques in DAACs and provide a comprehensive description of them, including categorization for facilitating comparison (as summarized in Table \ref{tab:summary}).
 We also propose several new techniques for further improvement.
-We provide an exhaustive experimental analysis through real-world datasets and reveal the best combination of implementation techniques.
+We provide exhaustive experimental analysis through real-world datasets and reveal the best combination of implementation techniques.
 The best combination is different from those used in the most popular libraries of DAACs \cite{AhoCorasickDoubleArrayTrie,Vonng-ac}, demonstrating that their performance can be further enhanced.

-On the basis of our experimental analysis, we develop a new Rust library for fast multiple pattern matching using DAACs, named \emph{Daachorse}, as open-source software at \url{https://github.com/daac-tools/daachorse} under the Apache-2.0 or MIT license.
-Our experiments demonstrate that Daachorse outperforms other AC-automaton implementations, indicating its suitability as a fast alternative for multiple pattern matching in many applications.
+On the basis of our experimental analysis, we develop a new Rust library for fast multiple pattern matching using DAACs, named \emph{Daachorse}, as open-source software at \url{https://github.com/daac-tools/daachorse} under the Apache-2.0 or MIT license.\footnote{We also release a Python wrapper of Daachorse at \url{https://github.com/daac-tools/python-daachorse}.} Our experiments demonstrate that Daachorse outperforms other AC-automaton implementations, indicating its suitability as a fast alternative for multiple pattern matching in many applications.
 Daachorse has been plugged into \emph{Vaporetto} \cite{vaporetto}, a Japanese tokenizer written in Rust.
 Vaporetto is a fast implementation of the pointwise prediction method \cite{neubig2011pointwise,shinnou2000deterministic,sassano2002empirical} that determines token boundaries using a discriminative model.
 The core step of this method is feature extraction performed with the AC algorithm.
 Its running time significantly affects the entire processing time, and the fast pattern matching provided by Daachorse assures the time efficiency of Vaporetto.
 For example, Daachorse performs tokenization \Times{2.6} faster than other implementations, as demonstrated in this paper.

+Our experiments were conducted with the system programming language Rust, although we do not believe that the results will impact our general conclusion.
+This is because most computations in our algorithms are simple array manipulations, and the output binaries will not differ significantly from those using other system languages.\footnote{To generate succinct binaries, we carefully implemented core components (e.g., transition functions) by introducing optimization keywords and types (e.g., \texttt{inline}, \texttt{unsafe}, and \texttt{NonZeroU32}) and eliminated redundant instructions to measure the time performance.}